 As growers in the Central Coast region face increased regulation of nitrogen discharges from their farms, they need new ways to capture excess nitrogen and reduce erosion.
 While winter cover cropping is a highly effective way to scavenge soil nitrate and prevent leaching, the need for intensive management of residues can discourage growers from using this strategy.

-Recently passed federal regulations require food processors to meet certain new food safety standards.
-Join us for a webinar series to learn what your business needs to do to comply.
-In this 4-part series, we will walk through the different compliance categories of the federal Food Safety Modernization Act (FSMA) for food processors as well as review what each category of businesses needs to do to comply.
-Get your FSMA questions answered in this introductory food safety series for organic processors!
+Recently passed federal regulations require food processors to meet certain food safety standards.
+Join us for this webinar series to learn what your business needs to do to comply.
+Through the nine-part series, we will walk through the different compliance categories of the federal Food Safety Modernization Act (FSMA) for food processors, as well as review what each category of businesses needs to do to comply.
+Then we’ll dive deeper into food safety topics such as hazard analysis and validation.

 Join the CCOF Foundation and the Community Alliance with Family Farmers (CAFF) on April 13 for a webinar that will help food hubs and other local food buyers (including farms in some cases) understand how to verify their farm suppliers in compliance with the Food Safety Modernization Act (FSMA).